Configuring User Authentication to Event Broker Services

 The amount of time to wait before retrying an authentication or authorization request to an LDAP server.

-11. Enter the LDAP Group Membership Attribute Name value to use to look for matching groups.
+10. Enter the Group Membership Attribute Name value to use to look for matching groups.

-12. You can provide Mission Control Manager, Mission Control Editor, or Mission Control Viewer access to the members of an LDAP group.
-Mission Control Manager access is available only for event broker service versions 10.10 and later.
+11. You can provide Mission Control Manager, Mission Control Editor, or Mission Control Viewer access to the members of an LDAP group.
 For more information about role access, see Mission Control Roles and Permissions.
 To provide management access to an LDAP group, perform these steps:

 1. Beside Mission Control Manager, Mission Control Editor, or Mission Control Viewer, click Add Group.